Gvozdansko - forgotten heroism

-Church of Croatian Martyrs was built to be an expression of faith and culture and to connect us with our roots.
-Fortress appearance of the church in the direction of Krbava field points out defensive characteristics.
-This memorial church is highlighted as the best way to preserve memories and remembrance of all our ancestors.
-The aim is to awaken consciousness and responsibility for those who have given life for "honorable cross and glorious freedom".
+The Church of Croatian Martyrs was built to be an expression of faith and culture and to connect us with our roots.
+The appearance of the church in the direction of Krbava field resembles a fortress, indicating its defensive character.
+This memorial church is highlighted as the best way to preserve memories and remembrance of our ancestors.
+The aim is to awaken consciousness and responsibility for those who have given life for "honourable cross and glorious freedom".
 It also reminds us of those who have not been declared martyrs and have given lives for their homeland and their people.
 This is a sanctuary of gratitude and classroom of history.

 Vukovar and Škabrnja

-Vukovar Memorial Day is commemorated by the Memorial Column in Vukovar on November 18, 1991, when after almost three months of the Yugoslav-Serbian siege, the resistance of Croatian defenders of Vukovar was broken.
+Vukovar Memorial Day is commemorated by the Memorial Column in Vukovar on November 18.
+On that day in 1991, after almost three months of the Yugoslav-Serbian siege, the resistance of Croatian defenders of Vukovar was broken.

-The city was under siege for 87 days, and the battle for Vukovar ended on November 18, 1991, by occupation of the city, which lasted until January 15, 1998, when peaceful reintegration of Croatian Danubian area occured.
-Occupation meant expelling most non-Serbs from the city and surrounding settlements, and a war crime was committed against the wounded and staff of Vukovar hospital in Ovčara.
+The city was under siege for 87 days, and the battle for Vukovar ended on November 18, 1991, by occupation of the city, which lasted until January 15, 1998, when peaceful reintegration of Croatian Danubian area occurred.
+Occupation meant expelling most non-Serbs from the city and the surrounding settlements.
+A war crime was committed against the wounded and staff of Vukovar hospital in Ovčara.
 According to Vukovar hospital data, 1219 defenders and civilians were wounded.
 Approximately 7000 prisoners were taken to Serbian concentration camps, and about 22 000 Croats and other non-Serbs were exiled from the city.
 Hundreds of children were left without parents, and today 300 of Vukovars are on the list of missing persons.

 After artillery attack on November 17, 1991, JNA and Serbian paramilitary units entered the village of Škabrnja and destroyed houses, facilities and a church.
 Women, children and the elderly were killed while leaving their shelters.
 The first day of Serbian occupation, 43 civilians and 15 defenders were killed.
 Massacre and persecution continued in the following days.
 During the years of occupation, until liberation in Operation Storm in 1995, the number of victims in Škabrnja increased to 86.
 Six more locals were killed after the war by remaining mines-explosive devices.
-There was not one family in Škabrnja in which some of the loved ones was not killed.
+There was not a single family in Skabrnja where no one was killed.